-When using the Trekker’s Friend as a walking trailer, your walking poles connect to the wheel assembly to form part of the trailer’s frame (see pictures 1 and 3).
+When using the Trekker’s Friend as a hiking trailer, your trekking poles connect to the wheel assembly to form part of the trailer’s frame (pictures 1, 3 and 4).

 When the terrain becomes too rough to use a trailer, disconnect your poles from the device and use them to assist walking as usual.
-Then carry your backpack as usual, with the Trekker’s Friend assembly attached (see pictures 2 and 4).
+Then carry your backpack as usual, with the Trekker’s Friend assembly attached (picture 2).

 It takes around a minute to change between carrying and wheeling or back again.

-The daypack that the Trekker’s Friend comes in can be used to balance the load when wheeling the pack, taking more weight off your body (see picture 3).
+The daypack that the Trekker’s Friend comes in can be used to balance the load when wheeling the pack, taking more weight off your body (picture 1).

-When travelling by car or public transport the Trekker’s Friend can be left attached to your backpack or packed away in its daypack (see picture 5).
+When travelling by car or public transport the Trekker’s Friend can be left attached to your backpack or packed away in its daypack (picture 11).

-The Trekker’s Friend Lite with version 2 harness weighs approx 1.7 kg, which does not include either the backpack or trekking poles, as these are not part of the device.
+The Trekker’s Friend Lite weighs approx 1.64 kg, which does not include either the backpack or trekking poles, as these are not part of the device.